NifTK/NiftyNet/config/README.md

 ###### `csv_file`
 A file path to a list of input images.
-If the file exists, input image names will be loaded from the file;
+If the file exists, input image name list will be loaded from the file;
 the filename based input image search will be disabled;
 [path_to_search](#path_to_search), [filename_contain](#filename_contain), and [filename_not_contain](#filename_not_contain)
 will be ignored.